Pollyanna Racial Literacy Curriculum & Parent/Guardian Companion Guide

 For children and adults living in the United States, race is a topic of great impact, and importance.
 Even though “race” dominates our media and news cycles, our sense of identity and psyche, race is often not comprehensively taught in school, nor do all households proactively speak about it.
 Many have questions, such as how and when to discuss race and how to maintain and embrace unity while doing so.
 A team of educators from Pollyanna have created a comprehensive and innovative Parent/Guardian Companion Guide to share essential knowledge about race, and how to engage in productive conversations about race and racism.

-If you’d like to join us for an open professional development that is a 3-hour overview of our curriculum, please click on the date below:
+If you’d like to join us for an open professional development that is a 3-hour overview of our curriculum, please check back for new dates to post soon.

 Pollyanna Curriculum Summary